Consensys/qubernetes/README.md

 ```
 [![docker-quberentes-boot-2](docs/resources/docker-quberentes-boot-2-play.png)](http://blog.libbykent.com/action-time/docker-quberentes-boot-2.webm)

 3. Exec into the `quorumengineering/qubernetes` container to run commands inside.
-This is useful for testing out changes
+This is useful for testing changes
 to the local ruby generator files.
 In this example, we are running the container from inside the base qubernetes directory, and mounting the entire directory,
 so it is as if we were running on our local host: the files from the host will be used, and generated files will be continue to exist after the container exists.